darrenchang/debcargo-conf/PROXMOX-README.rst

 The following dch command will amend the changelog for backporting to Debian Buster based Proxmox products:

-`DEBFULLNAME="Proxmox Support Team" DEBEMAIL="support@proxmox.com" dch -l ~bpo12+pve --distribution proxmox-rust --force-distribution "Backport to Debian Bookworm / Proxmox" --changelog src/$CRATE/debian/changelog`
+`DEBFULLNAME="Proxmox Support Team" DEBEMAIL="support@proxmox.com" dch -l ~bpo13+pve --distribution proxmox-rust --force-distribution "Backport to Debian Trixie / Proxmox" --changelog src/$CRATE/debian/changelog`

 Run `./repackage.sh $CRATE` or `./repackage.sh $CRATE $OLDVER` to regenerate the files in `build` (you may have to delete the `build/$CRATE` directory first).